-- 1. A single public land beekeeping policy that is tenure blind.

-- 2. A bipartisan approach from Government on public land policy and beekeeping.

-- and pollination.

-- 4. One Minister as the key contact for beekeeping on public lands.

-- 5. Unambiguous plain English policies on ▲ Government support and encouragement of beekeeping on public land ▲ Collaboration and coexistence between forest use activities ▲ Efficient administration with a one stop shop ▲ Affordable public land apiary sites ▲ An appropriate financial return to the State.

-- 6. Security of tenure ▲ offered for a minimum of 10 years on sites and renewable

-- ▲ no sunset clauses on sites

-- ▲ annual fee increases are tied to the CPI

-- finance collateral.

-- resource for a small fee.

-- 7. Land management
+- 1. A single public land beekeeping policy that is tenure blind. - 2.
+A bipartisan approach from Government on public land policy and beekeeping. - 3.
+Recognition within a statement from Government that recognises the importance of the honey bee industry in land management planning with explicit recognition of the link between public land access and pollination. - 4.
+One Minister as the key contact for beekeeping on public lands. - 5.
+Unambiguous plain English policies on - ▲ Government support and encouragement of beekeeping on public land - Collaboration and coexistence between forest use activities - Efficient administration with a one stop shop - ▲ Affordable public land apiary sites - An appropriate financial return to the State. - 6.
+Security of tenure - ▲ offered for a minimum of 10 years on sites and renewable - ▲ no sunset clauses on sites - ▲ annual fee increases are tied to the CPI - ▲ bee sites can be transferred when a beekeeper's business is sold to another beekeeper.
+Public land apiary sites require transferability between beekeepers that enables the creation of a capital asset for finance collateral. - ▲ bee sites can be transferred on a short-term basis (e.g. 8 weeks) to maximise the use of a limited resource for a small fee. - ▲ beekeepers to transfer from a permit-based system to a licensing system across all land tenures. - 7.
+Land management